How to make money as a landscape photographer

 My photography life has changed a lot with the popularity of my Instagram account.
 And this is something I did not plan.
 It just happened.
 I got contacted by Tourism boards to work together and post on my Instagram feed.

 The ministries of tourism organise groups of popular Instagrammer.
 They take them around and lots of beautiful photos are posted in the many feeds.

-The young generation uses Instagram for a first look of a country.
+The young generation uses Instagram for the first look of a country.
 That is where the Tourism Board is gaining.
 Popularity on the net.

 This has been a great marketing lesson for me.
 Never underestimate the social environments.